stephanienjax/Learnvia/README.md

 ## Pedagogical features

-- **Progressive hints.** Three escalating hint levels — name the trap, do the factoring, then reveal the answer.
-The hint level also auto-advances on each wrong submission so struggling students get more scaffolding without asking.
+- **Progressive hints.** Three levels of scaffolding — conceptual nudge, factoring help, then the full answer.
+Wrong submissions advance the level automatically.
 - **Diagnostic feedback.** Wrong answers are mapped to the most likely conceptual slip (missed sqrt, sign error, factoring error, reciprocal flip, rounding) and the relevant step is highlighted in the worked solution.